What Pep Guardiola Told Antoine Semenyo Not to Do at Manchester City

-• Antoine Semenyo has disclosed a tactical instruction he is not allowed to use at Man City, despite relying on it during his time at Bournemouth
+• Antoine Semenyo has disclosed a tactical instruction he is not allowed to use at Manchester City, despite relying on it at Bournemouth

-• The 26-year-old says the approach has been restricted by Pep Guardiola following his move to the Sky Blues in the January transfer window
+• The 26-year-old says Pep Guardiola has restricted the approach following his move to the Sky Blues in the January transfer window

-• Meanwhile, Semenyo has endured a quiet spell in front of goal, failing to register a goal or assist in his last five matches
+• Meanwhile, Semenyo has endured a quiet spell in front of goal for the Sky Blues, failing to register a goal or assist in his last five games

 Antoine Semenyo has disclosed an unusual restriction placed on one of his most surprising weapons since joining Manchester City: his long throw-in.

-The Ghanaian forward says manager Pep Guardiola hinted that the tactic, which once proved effective at Bournemouth, has no place in City’s carefully structured style of play.
+The Ghanaian forward said manager Pep Guardiola told him the tactic, which once proved effective at Bournemouth, has no place in City’s carefully structured style of play.

-Semenyo, who has settled into life under Guardiola, admitted the instruction was straightforward.
-The long throw, he explained, is simply not part of the plan at the Etihad.
+Semenyo, who was praised by teammate Erling Haaland, admitted the instruction was straightforward and said long throws were not part of the plan at the Etihad.

 Read also